alexa-ngo/JESTProjects/README.md

 The queue API project contains the following methods along with its respective unit tests written using JEST.

-- enqueue: pushs a value into the queue
+- enqueue: pushes a value into the queue
 - dequeue: removes the first value from the queue
 - firstValueInQueue: returns the first value in the queue
 - lastValueInQueue: returns the last value in the queue